 If the model fails to pass the Tier 1 (global) validation tests, the analyst shall perform the Tier 2 (local) test for the applicable MOEs.
 The purpose of the Tier 2 validation test is to pinpoint where potential problems in the model may exist.
 Since the Tier 2 validation test is a localized test, the GoF metric varies depending on the MOE.
 The Tier 2 (local) validation tests are applicable for link/segment volumes, turning movement volumes, travel speeds, travel times, queues and lane use.
 Table 8.3 summarizes the Tier 2 (local) validation tests.
 Refer to TEOpS 16-20-3 to identify the number and type of MOEs on which to perform validation tests, noting that if a model passes the Tier 1 (global) tests for a specific MOE, it is not necessary to perform the Tier 2 (local) tests for that same MOE.
+Document the rationale for excluding the Tier 2 validation tests (e.g., the MOE in question successfully passed the Tier 1 validation test) in the modeling methodology report.
 The analyst, however, should always perform the Tier 2 turning movement volume test for projects that include intersections.

-Table 8.4 Tier 2 (Local) Validation Tests
+Table 8.3 Tier 2 (Local) Validation Tests